 Admission Date: Fall

-The Bachelor of Applied Science in Transportation, Logistics, and Supply Chain Management prepares students to work as managers within companies that provide transportation or logistics services, warehousing, fleet maintenance, vehicle procurement or upgrades, transportation and logistics analyses, or sales and account management of logistics services.
-Graduates may also work as managers of individual proprietorships or small companies involved in transportation vehicle and equipment sales, service, or ancillary industries such as component manufacturing or inventory control.
+Program Mission: The Bachelor of Applied Science in Transportation and Logistics Management prepare students to work as managers within companies that provide transportation or logistics services, warehousing, fleet maintenance, vehicle procurement or upgrades, transportation and logistics analyses, or sales and account management of logistics services.
+Graduates may also work as managers of individual proprietorships or small companies involved in transportation vehicle and equipment sales, service, or ancillary industries such as component manufacturing, or inventory control.

-Bachelor of Applied Science in Transportation, Logistics, and Supply Chain Management graduates will:
+Bachelor of Applied Science in Transportation and Logistics Management graduates will:

-- exhibit the analytical thought, informed judgment, ethical behavior, and appreciation for diversity required by management positions in the transportation and logistics management industries
+- be prepared for a range of management positions in the transportation and logistics management industries

-- demonstrate mastery of the tools, techniques, and technologies associated with the management of goods movement, inventory maintenance, fleet management, commercial vehicle procurement and disposal, and/or production management
+- master the tools, techniques, and technologies associated with the management of goods movement, inventory maintenance, fleet management, commercial vehicle procurement and disposal, and/or production management

-- identify and apply the business processes, economic factors, and personnel considerations needed to operate or manage a business, or team/section within a commercial entity
+- understand and apply the business processes, economic factors, and personnel considerations to operate or manage a business, or team/section within a commercial entity

 - demonstrate critical thinking, teamwork, communication, intercultural appreciation, and technical and information literacy skills